Cayenne

 Traditional Uses

-Pain Support: When used topically (in creams or ointments), capsaicin from cayenne has been traditionally used to support comfort in muscles and joints.
+When used externally in creams or ointments, cayenne preparations containing capsaicin have traditionally been used to support comfort in muscles and joints.

 Properties